-1=Unsatisfactory 2=Basic 3=Proficient 4=Distinguished Not Observed 0 0 0 0 0 Expectations for learning, directions and procedures, and explanations of content are unclear or confusing to students.
-Teacher's use of language contains errors, is nonstandard, or is inappropriate to students' cultures or levels of development.
-Expectations for learning, directions and procedures, and explanations of content are clarified after initial confusion; teacher's use of language is correct, but it may not be appropriate for academic settings, or completely appropriate to students' cultures or levels of development.
-Expectations for learning, directions and procedures, and explanations of content are clear to students.
-Teacher's communications model appropriate standard English, support students' learning and use of standard English in academic settings, and are appropriate to students' cultures and levels of development.
-Expectations for learning, directions and procedures, and explanations of content are clear to students.
+1=Unsatisfactory 2=Basic 3=Proficient 4=Distinguished Not Observe Expectations for learning, Expectations for learning, Expectations for learning, Expectations for learning, If the compon directions and procedures, and explanations of content are unclear or confusing o students.
+Teacher's use of language contains errors, is non-standard, or is inappropriate to students' cultures or levels of development. directions and procedures, and explanations of content are clarified after initial confusion; teacher's use of language is correct, but it may not be appropriate for academic settings, or completely appropriate to students' cultures or levels of development. directions and procedures, and explanations of content are clear to students.
+Teacher's communications model appropriate standard English, support students' learning and use of standard English in academic settings, and are appropriate to students' cultures and levels of development. directions and procedures, and explanations of content are clear to students.
 Teacher's oral and written communication is clear and expressive, appropriate to students' cultures and levels of development, and anticipates possible student misconceptions.
-Students are given opportunities to use appropriate standard English and terminology, as well as local dialect and expressions to help them be successful in using each in the appropriate settings.
-If the component is not observed during the teacher observation no score is assigned or used in the total domain score.
+Students are given opportunities to use appropriate standard English and terminology, as well as local dialect and expressions to help them be successful in using each in the appropriate settings. is not observed during the teacher observation rescore is assign or used in the total domain score.
 Evidence